vlizarn/challenge-python-lottery/README.md

      self.print('msg', 'lottery', 2)
 ```

-In the first condition, you can see the `title` variable match with the `"Simple"` string, if the `if` statement match is equal, the `Game` constructor with the bet method will be executed inside the block of code on the `if` statement.
+The `title` variable matches the `"Simple"` string.
+If the `if` statement match is equal, the `Game` constructor with the bet method will be executed inside the `if` statement.
 The `Game` constructor inside the `if` has five arguments, and the `elif` statement contains seven arguments on the constructor.
 Every parameter is changeable and permits the reuse of the arguments to create a new bet mode for the lottery game.
 For the least, if all top statements don't match the code, the program will return a message with an error explanation.

 #### Example 2 - Game constructor